 - How are believers described in verse 9?
 How does that make you feel?
 How does this challenge you?
 How should we act based on this verse?

 - What does it mean you once were not a people?

 Exodus 19:6 – You will be for me a kingdom of priests and a holy nation.’
 These are the words you are to speak to the Israelites.”

 1. But – Here is that all important word “but.”
 We do not have to face this doom.
 We can be saved from it if we accept Christ as the Messiah.
 These verses 9-10 apply to all believers including those Peter wrote to and us as well.
 We have an extremely high position in Christ.

-f) Before we were not even a people.
-I take that to mean that Gentiles had not position in God’s kingdom.
+F. Before we were not even a people.
+I take that to mean that Gentiles had no position in God’s kingdom.
 Each nation had their own false gods, their own customs and traditions and their own way of rebelling against God.
-Yet Christ brought together some people from each of these previously estranged and farflung nations and molded them (red and yellow, black and white) into a new people, a new group, called Christians.
+Yet Christ brought together some people from each of these previously estranged and far flung nations and molded them (red and yellow, black and white) into a new people, a new group, called Christians.
 Now Christians are united as a people, God’s people.
-We all have a passport and we all belong to the nation called the UKG “The United Kingdom of God.”
+We all have a passport and we all belong to the nation called the “The United Kingdom of God.”
 We are THE PEOPLE OF GOD.
 Each of us has received God’s mercy allowing us to be adopted into His great family.

 So we see God’s great mercy.
 We see our high position in Christ.
 We see how He has completely changed the trajectory of our lives.
 How does this make you feel?
 What effect should this have on our lives?
 What can you do differently tomorrow based on these verses?

 IV.
 Live a new life for God’s glory (11-12)